bmodepri/e-learning-platform/README.md

 ## :iphone: mobile:

-The mobile version of the Proffy application containing a landing page, a page for students to search for proffys and contact them directly via whatsapp.
+The mobile version of the Proffy application containing a landing page, a page for students to search for teachers and contact them directly via whatsapp.

 ### :package: Stack:
 * [react-native](https://reactnative.dev/)